eliezerpujols/mocassin.css/README.md

 ## Custom Builds

-Mocassin.css is powered by [Gulp](http://gulpjs.com/), and you can create custom buils.
+Mocassin.css is powered by [Gulp](http://gulpjs.com/), and you can create custom builds.
 First you'll need Gulp and other dependencies:

 ```bash
 $ cd path/to/mocassin.css/